-Machine Translation: What is ‘post-edit’ in the translation workflow?
+Machine Translation: What is ‘post-edit’ in the translation and localization workflow?

 What is Machine Translation (MT)